cancel icon

 Medical management

-If conservative measures don’t work after 4-6 weeks:
+If conservative measures do not work after 4 to 6 weeks:

 • Anti-inflammatory medication.
 Over-the-counter options like ibuprofen can ease acute inflammation, but discuss this with your GP first.